MScholtes/VirtualDesktop/ReadMe.txt

 /ListWindowsOnDesktop[:<n|s>]  list handles of windows on desktop number <n>, desktop with text <s> in name or desktop with number in pipeline (short: /lwod).
 /CloseWindowsOnDesktop[:<n|s>]  close windows on desktop number <n>, desktop with text <s> in name or desktop with number in pipeline (short: /cwod).
 /PinWindow:<s|n>   pin process with name <s> or id <n> to all desktops (short: /pw).
+/PinActiveWindow  pin active window to all desktops (short: /paw).
 /PinWindowHandle:<s|n>   pin window with text <s> in title or handle <n> to all desktops (short: /pwh).
 /UnPinWindow:<s|n>  unpin process with name <s> or id <n> from all desktops (short: /upw).
+/UnPinActiveWindow  unpin active window from all desktops (short: /upaw).
 /UnPinWindowHandle:<s|n>  unpin window with text <s> in title or handle <n> from all desktops (short: /upwh).
 /IsWindowPinned:<s|n>  check if process with name <s> or id <n> is pinned to all desktops (short: /iwp).
 Returns 0 for yes, 1 for no.
 /IsWindowHandlePinned:<s|n>  check if window with text <s> in title or handle <n> is pinned to all desktops (short: /iwhp).
 Returns 0 for yes, 1 for no.